FAIR-epigraphy/Inscriptiones_Identifier_Resolver/README.md

    - HTML/CSS for front-end (GUI)

 ## 3. Methods
 IDR has two main interfaces: a single identifier resolver and a multiple identifier resolver.
+A [demonstration video](https://youtu.be/a_MMxd_9RlE) is available which covers this section and the next.

 ### 3.1 Single Identifier Resolver
 *Example scenario: I have a single ID from I.Sicily and I want to get the corresponding TM ID and all other corresponding IDs of the same inscription in other projects.*